Chrysler invites IPO pitches, leaves door open to Fiat buyout

 The listing process launched by Chrysler may provide more clarity on how Wall Street values the company, people involved in the preparations said.

-“The upside could be that there’s a clear market price for Chrysler, and no more haggling about prices as Fiat moves to bring it under complete control,” said one of the people.
+“The upside could be that there’s a clear market price for Chrysler, and no more haggling about prices as Fiat moves to bring it under complete control,” said one, adding that a tentative IPO window had been set for the third quarter.

-Additional reporting by Jennifer Clark in Milan and Bernie Woodall in Detroit; Writing by Laurence Frost in Paris; Editing by Jane Barrett and Phil Berlowitz